Bira/octopus-carnival/_drafts/better-than-bad.md

 to lump them in with the potential employers.

 The Pretoria chapter is quite long but I'm not sure I'd use the setting as presented.
+In terms of real-world knowledge of the region I'm just another ignorant foreigner, so I can only speak of my own impressions of what I read in this book.
+And I get that this is a cyberpunk setting, so it has to focus on economic and social inequality to some extend, particularly in a book dedicated to fighting it.

-You see, the city is under a sort of er, well, apartheid.
-People are segregated into different districts based on their financial status plus tribal and/or corporate affiliation, and any citizen caught in an area "above their station" must have papers proving they're allowed to be there.
+But you see, the city is under a sort of er, well, apartheid.
+There are actual laws that make it so people are segregated into different districts based on their financial status plus tribal and/or corporate affiliation, and any citizen caught in an area "above their station" must have papers proving they're allowed to be there.

 And there's this bit at the start where the fictional author of the piece (a shadow-rando named "Afrikaaner") actually seems to _defend_ this situation by calling it "a status quo that while not fair is the way of life in Pretoria".
+This is in bad taste, right?
+It's not just me that thinks so?
 Sure, the corps he's speaking against want to put something worse in place ("everyone poor or SINless is now a slave in an diamond mine geofront"), but again this is Better Than Bad, not Settling for Segregation.

 The "Being Less Bad" section, which I've praised before, is not without its share of "yikes!".
 For starters, it lists cops as potential employers of